smallp/vscode-ci/client/README.md

 This extension is developed for codeigniter framework, and it is still under development.
 Its source is in [GitHub](https://github.com/smallp/vscode-ci).

 When there is `system` folder in you workspace, the extension will start and parse the files in your model folder.
+You can try to run `CI: refresh Model` command to figure out if this extension starts.

 If you find any bug or suggestion, please add a issue [here](https://github.com/smallp/vscode-ci/issues).